A student asked this question about marriage:

-Consider that “married” individuals do act differently from when they were a single person, for many reasons.
-Often, after the marriage occurs, their partner releases a facade.
-In addition, once people get married, they revert from being an “individual” to become a “couple” with the social obligations that the marriage creates.
+“Married” individuals do act differently from when they were a single person, for many reasons.
+Often, after the marriage occurs, partners can release stories they were hiding behind.
+People shift from being an “individual” to becoming the “couple” with all the social obligations that the marriage creates.
 A marriage mixes together the expectations of societies, friends & children.
 This creates a huge melting pot of contradicting expectations.
 It creates challenges that makes it hard to sort out your own proper path.
-I see this most often when people from different cultures (or religions) marry.
+This is a common problem when people from different cultures (or religions) marry.
 The different cultural / religious expectations from the marriage change the individuals so much that … both people can become unhappy.

 What happens when you don’t drop your expectations of what marriage means?
 Then time erodes your relationship.

-As you change, as your partner changes, what is required to maintain a healthy balanced marriage changes.
-The true source of problems is when the expectations of the marriage don’t change.
-This ironically forms the anvil against which the marriage will break itself over time.
+As you change, as your partner changes, what is required to maintain a healthy balanced relationship changes.
+The true source of most problems comes out from expectations of the marriage not changing with time.
+This ironically forms the anvil against which the relationship will break itself over time.
 Even worse are the situations where people stay in their marriage at all costs.
 These very expectations end up breaking people to the point where the marriage literally kills them from stress and unhappiness.

-I have helped guide many people through the land mines of false expectations that are often created in a marriage.
-If you want to have a marriage that truly lasts, drop expectations which are wearing you down and then change over time with your partner.
+I have helped guide many people through the traps of false expectations that are often created in a marriage.
+If you want to have a relationship that truly lasts, drop expectations that wear you down.
+Instead change over time with your partner.

 Marriage is a wonderful statement of unity.
 It is powerful and binding in such a way that it helps people ignore smaller problems.
 A healthy marriage allows couples to safely release emotional problems that would break up non-married couples.
 This is because, in a healthy marriage, the trust of your partner is enough to help you release problems.
 True trust gives a person freedom to explore life and options which helps you change and grow over time.